gaspardpetit/verbatim/README.md

 # Verbatim

-For high quality multi-lingual speech to text.
+For high quality multilingual speech to text.

 ## Installation